-- 1.13 The IASB issued the revised Conceptual Framework for Financial Reporting ('Conceptual Framework') in the first quarter of 2018. - 1.14 The newly issued Conceptual Framework does not contain concepts that specifically address 'non-reciprocal' transactions which it defines as transactions in which an entity gives (or receives) value from another entity without directly receiving (or giving) approximately equal value in exchange.
+- 1.13 The IASB is expected to issued the revised Conceptual Framework for Financial Reporting ('Conceptual Framework') in the first quarter of 2018. - 1.14 The newly issued Conceptual Framework does not contain concepts that specifically address 'non-reciprocal' transactions which it defines as -transactions in which an entity gives (or receives) value from another entity without directly receiving (or giving) approximately equal value in exchange.
 In its deliberations, the IASB confirmed that the guidance had been developed without assuming that all transactions are reciprocal exchanges.
-Consequently, the 2018 Conceptual Framework focuses on resources that have the potential to produce economic benefits and obligations to transfer economic resources without considering the wider objective that those rights and obligations might have such as to benefit the society as a whole.

-- 1.15 Under the 2018 Conceptual Framework an asset is defined as a 'present economic resource controlled by the entity as a result of past events'.
+Consequently, the 2018 Conceptual Framework focuses on resources that have the potential to produce economic benefits and obligations to transfer economic resources without considering the wider objective that those rights and obligations might have such as to benefit the society as a whole. - 1.131.15 Under the revised 2018 Conceptual Framework an asset is defined as a 'present economic resource controlled by the entity as a result of past events'.
 An entity controls an economic resource if the economic benefits arising from that resource flow to the entity rather than another party.
 In the revised Conceptual Framework, the aspect of control does not imply that the resource will produce economic benefits in all circumstances.
-Consequently, an asset is recognised even when there is a low probability that the asset will generate economic benefits for the entity. - 1.16 The 2018 Conceptual Framework changes the definition of a liability.
-Under the current proposals, a liability is still recognised only if the entity has an obligation as a result of a past event, but the existence of the obligation is identified when both the following conditions are met: - a) the entity has no practical ability to avoid the transfer of economic resources; and - b) the entity has received the economic benefits or taken an action that would result in the transfer. - 1.17 The new articulation affects the timing and/or pattern of recognition of the liability in some but not all cases.
-This can be demonstrated with the following two examples for levies with different features in relation to the date/period of activity and the date/period of calculation: - a) Example 1 a levy is imposed to an entity for generating revenue during a year.
-The obligating event is when revenues are first generated in 20X2 but the levy is measured in relation to the revenues recognised in the prior period. - b) Example 2 a levy is imposed to entities for being in operation on the last day of the year.
-In this case the activity date is the last day of the reporting period.
-The measurement is based on the net assets at the end of the period. - 1.18 In both examples above, the entity does not have the practical ability to avoid the transfer, as the only way would be to stop its operations.
-In relation to the second criterion in paragraph 1.16b): - a) In Example 1, the activity providing economic benefits is the generation of revenues in the prior year.
-Therefore, it seems that under the proposals the liability to pay the levy would be progressively accrued during the prior year: - b) In Example 2, where the amount to be paid is based on net assets at the reporting date, it is less clear to identify the moment when the entity takes the action that creates the obligation.
-It could either be argued that recognition would still be deferred until that date as under IFRIC 21, or that the entity has conducted activities leading to that balance during the full year and progressive accrual of the obligation would better represent how the obligation has arisen.
+Consequently, an asset is recognised even when there is a low probability that the asset will generate economic benefits for the entity. - 1.141.16 The revised 2018 Conceptual Framework proposes a changes in the definition of a liability.
+Under the current proposals, a liability is still recognised only if the entity has an present obligation as a result of a past event, but the existence of the a present obligation is identified when both the following conditions are met: - a) the entity has no practical ability to avoid the transferof economic resources; and - b) the entity has received the economic benefits or taken an action that would result in the transfer. conducted the activities that establish the extent of the obligation. - 1.151.17 The new articulation of the present obligation affects the timing and/or pattern of recognition of the liability in some but not all cases.
+This can be demonstrated with the following two examples for levies with hich may have different features in relation to the date/period of activity and the date/period of calculation: - a) Example 1 a levy is imposed to an entity for generating revenue during a the year.
+The obligating event is when revenues are first generated in 20X2 but the levy is measured in relation to the revenues recognised in the prior period.
+In this example the measurement period is year 20X1, but the activity date is the date when revenues are first recognised in the following period year 20X2.